My friend Shannon and I decided we’d escape to Montreal over the 4th of July holiday last summer because we’re patriotic like that.

 Where to Stay in Montreal

-There are plenty of neighborhoods to choose from, so it really depends on your budget and travel style.
+There are plenty of neighborhoods to choose from, so it depends on your budget and travel style.
 We stayed downtown and thought the location was great.
 The proximity to restaurants, shops and public transportation checked all of our boxes.

 Similar to Europe, air conditioning is not standard in Montreal.
 If you’re going over the summer, look for an Airbnb that has it.
 Temperatures are hot in July and August.